ahem/dotfiles/README.md

  5. mklink %HOME%\.jshintrc %HOME%\.vim\jshintrc
  6. run vim, bundleinstall and so on, as above.

+### Powerline and windows

+Powerline is being ccrappy and opening cmd.exe windows all over the place, when you edit files in git repositories.
+To fix it you must install pygit2, which can be irritating.
+First, try unzipping the binary distribution from the pygit2 dir, and copy the files from `site_packages` into your own python distribtion.

+If it works (`python -c "import pygit2"` doesn't throw errors) your are all done.

+If it fails you can try building it from source, which is very difficult...

+**Building from source**

+First build and install libgit2:

+ 1. install cmake from here, if it isn't installed: http://www.cmake.org/cmake/resources/software.html (32bit is okay)
+ 2. `git clone git@github.com:libgit2/libgit2.git`
+ 3. open the Visual Studio Command Prompt as admin (start -> programs -> visual studio -> visual studio tools)
+ 4. cd into the libgit2 source directory
+ 5. `mkdir build && cd build`
+ 6. `cmake .. -DSTDCALL=OFF -G "Visual Studio 10 Win64"`
+ 7. `cmake --build . --config release`
+ 8. `ctest -V`
+ 7. `cmake --build . --config release --target install`

+Okay, libgit is installed now.
+Now for pygit2 (http://www.pygit2.org/install.html#building-on-windows)

+ 1. python and distutils should be installed.
+ 2. `git clone git://github.com/libgit2/pygit2.git`
+ 3. open the Visual Studio Command Prompt as admin (start -> programs -> visual studio -> visual studio tools)
+ 4. cd into the pygit2 source directory
+ 5. `set LIBGIT2=c:\Program Files\libgit2`
+ 6. `python setup.py build  -c msvc` (I did this twice in a row.
+First time failed with a weird "failed to load and parse the manifest" error.
+Second time apparently worked.)
+ 7. `copy build\lib.win-amd64-2.7\git2.dll build\lib.win-amd64-2.7\libgit2.dll`
+ 8. `python setup.py install`

+Install still complains about the missing (or misnamed libgit.dll) but it still seems to copy it correctly.
+If it doesn't then just copy git2.dll into site\_packages.
+No file named libgit2.dll apears to be required, except to make install sleightly happyer.

 # Ideas

 - Omnisharp may be interesting for C# highlighting and completion: https://github.com/nosami/Omnisharp